jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/The woes and perils of invoking other child applications.md

 * Of course, trouble never travels alone: I also had some very obnoxious issues re getting hold of the child process' **exit code** and/or precise moment when the child process has indeed fully terminated: I know I still have bugs lurking deep down in the current C#/.NET code handling child process invocations.

-  I've spent quite some time on those and the conclusion there is that things are too opaque to perform the very detailed problem analysis that these issues require: *that* is one of the reasons why I intend to migrate the whole kaboodle to local-loopback IPC (sockets): that approach may be a tad slower, though from what I've gathered from the few banchmarks old and new floating around on the IntrNetz the performance is probably *on par*.
+  I've spent quite some time on those and the conclusion there is that things are too opaque to perform the very detailed problem analysis that these issues require: *that* is one of the reasons why I intend to migrate the whole caboodle to local-loopback IPC (sockets): that approach may be a tad slower, though from what I've gathered from the few banchmarks old and new floating around on the *IntrNetz* the performance is probably *on par*.
 Heck, as long as the trouble is **not** "on par", I'll be a happy camper!

 * As far as I'm concerned, any stdio + child process invocating will, from now on, only be done in a precisely controlled environment that's -- at least in principle -- cross-platform: a C/C++ based library.
 And no P/Invoke, either.
 I've had it with those!

-  It's all cute, until you realize the costs involved when you start pumping significant amounts of data and/or large data chunks across that marshalling interface.
+  It's all cute, until you realize the costs involved when you start pumping significant amounts of data and/or large data chunks across that marshaling interface.
 Total revisit of my old COM/DCOM nightmares.
 Such corporate crap.

   Hence: *sockets*.
 Portable.
 Fast.
 Ubiquitous.
 Well behaved.